13. Graphics#

 There are a few ways to specify colours

-(see the Colour Specification section in help("par")
+(see the Colour Specification section of help("par")

 for more details).